awhipp/pyReel/README.md

 pyReel is a Python service that converts media files to H.265 format.
 It uses `ffmpeg` to perform the conversion and only keeps the video if the output file is smaller than the input file.

-Name was a happy accident when typing python when writing the README, and therefore the name stuck.

 ## R.E.E.L.: Rapid & Efficient Encoding Library

 This service uses `ffmpeg` to perform media file conversions to H.265 format, which is more efficient than H.264.
 The script takes a media file as input and converts it to H.265 format with the same resolution and frame rate.